shellyannrose/to-do-service-public/docs/tutorials/update-user-info.md

 # Tutorial: Update a specific user's information

-In this tutorial, you will learn the methods to call to change an existing user's information.
+In this tutorial, you will learn how to change an existing user's information.

 Expect this tutorial to take about 15 minutes to complete.